 This works well if you want cupcakes frosted with both chocolate and vanilla frosting.
 It’s also great for adding two different flavors of frosting to a two- or three-layer cake.

 It’s so easy to make both frosting flavors at the same time.
+You can mix in mashed strawberries into the vanilla frosting for strawberry frosting as well.

 Here’s more information about how canned frosting contains palm oil.
 When you use our easy frosting recipe, you won’t ever need to buy it again.

-Use a frosting spreader
+Use a Frosting Spreader

 A frosting spreader is actually called an icing spatula or an icing knife.
 If you don’t own an icing spatula, buy one.
 You can find them at Target, Bed, Bath & Beyond, Walmart, etc.